Complex structures on nilpotent Lie algebras with one-dimensional center: Classification of nilpotent Lie algebras with SnN complex structures

-It remains to show that the Lie algebras $\frn_1^0$ and $\frn_1^1$ are not isomorphic.
-Although one can check that their descending and ascending central series coincide, the result comes as a direct consequence of their Casimir invariants.
+We start showing that the Lie algebras $\frg_1^0$ and $\frg_1^1$, which have ascending type $(1,3,8)$, are not isomorphic.
+Although one can check that their descending types coincide, the result comes as a direct consequence of their Casimir invariants.
 More precisely:

-\begin{lemma} Let $\frn_1^\gamma=(0^5,\, 13+15+24,\, 14-23+25,\, 16+27+\gamma\cdot 34)$, with $\gamma\in\{0,1\}$.
-Then, $n_I(\frn_1^0)=4$ and $n_I(\frn_1^1)=2$.
-Therefore, $\frn_1^0$ and $\frn_1^1$ are not isomorphic. \end{lemma}
+\begin{lemma} Let $\frg_1^\gamma=(0^5,\, 13+15+24,\, 14-23+25,\, 16+27+\gamma\cdot 34)$, with $\gamma\in\{0,1\}$.
+Then, $n_I(\frg_1^0)=4$ and $n_I(\frg_1^1)=2$.
+Therefore, $\frg_1^0$ and $\frg_1^1$ are not isomorphic. \end{lemma}